-This model is 18 months old, weighs 26 lbs and is 28 inches tall.
+This model is 18 months old, weighs 26 pounds and is 28 inches tall.
 He loved climbing into the seat when it was in the house, but he had words to say when he was buckled into the SlimFit.
 Despite his struggling, it was easy to adjust the seat to fit him properly using the adjustable headrest.
 The distance between each headrest position is small enough to ensure that the harness fits most children well as they grow.

 Our model found the SlimFit very comfortable.
 If he was even close to being tired, he fell asleep without any problems.
 He didn’t experience much head slump while sleeping in the SlimFit, even when it was installed more upright.

-This young model is 3 years, 11 months old, weighs 33 lbs, and is 32 inches tall.
+This young model is 3 years, 11 months old, weighs 33 pounds, and is 32 inches tall.
 He was pretty comfortable in the seat.
 True to toddler/preschooler form, he didn’t want to get out of the seat when we reached our destination.
 There’s plenty of space above his head, and several more headrest positions higher than the current position as well.